 What Is a Conversation?

 Thank you for joining this class.
 My name is Jordan Thibodeau.
-I work for Google’s Mergers and Acquisition team and talk with authors, venture capitalists, world champion poker players, CEOs, billionaire hedge fund managers, and academics to learn what makes them successful.
-In my first class, “Building a Network for Success,” I focused on creating systems to build our social network.
-To solidify the bonds within our social network, we must also strengthen our ability to have engaging conversations.
+I’m the community manager for Silicon Valley Investors Club, a group dedicated to helping tech employees become better investors.
+In my first class, “Building a Network for Success,” I focused on creating systems to build your social network.
+To solidify the bonds within your social network, you must also strengthen your ability to have engaging conversations.
 This course is a toolkit to help you find, start, and develop those engaging conversations.